 5. If the peak EIRP for a spurious frequency is less than the specified limit then no further measurements are required else use the methods below to evaluate TRP estimates.

-6. Repeat Steps 4 to 6 for the next strongest emission.
+6. Repeat steps 4 to 6 for the next strongest emission.

 6.3.2.5.4 Equal sector with peak average method